Edit

 5. Create tasks and questions for participants

-Try to prioritize what you want tested so that you can limit the number of tasks and questions for the participant.
-Some services pay participants only for a set amount of time, so you want to make sure not to go over.
+Prioritize what you want tested so that you can limit the number of tasks and questions for the participant.
+Some services pay participants only for a set amount of time, so you want to make sure you don't go over.

 The main challenge in unmoderated testing is making sure your participants understand your tasks and scenarios.
 Your directions should be clear and concise.
 Inevitably, if there's potential for confusion, someone will be confused.

-Don't assume that your user will be on the screen they're supposed to be on at any given point during the test.
+Don't assume that your user is on the screen they're supposed to be on at any given point during the test.
 Consider telling them what screen they need to be on to start the next task.

 For more information, see Writing Great Tasks.